 |8||Dycops 2025||3||IFAC||TBD||TBD||Joint publications (planned)|

-The IFAC World Congress (line 3 in Table 1) , which takes place every three years, is the flagship conference of IFAC, the international umbrella organization for all national organizations of control professionals in the fields of Mechanical, Process, and Chemical Engineering.
+The IFAC World Congress (line 3 in Table 1) , which takes place every three years, is the flagship conference of the International Federation of Automatic Control (IFAC), the international umbrella organization for all national organizations of control professionals in the fields of Mechanical, Process, and Chemical Engineering.
 Since the World Congress is the most important and biggest event of IFAC, it provides a perfect opportunity for the FrontSeat team to keep in touch with the newest developments in their professional fields, and to present FrontSeat as a seed for future consortia in the field of automatic control.

 The European Control Conference (ECC, lines 2 and 6 in Table 1) is an annual conference organized by the European Control Association (EUCA), which is sponsored by both worldwide professional organizations in the field of automatic control, the IEEE and IFAC.
 ECC is the largest European conference in the field and therefore provides similar opportunities as PC but with a wider scope of topics and broader audience and participants.
 FrontSeat aims to contribute to ECC 2023 and ECC 2024.

 Finally, the IFAC Symposium on Advanced Control of Chemical Processes (Adchem, line 5 in Table 1), the IFAC Symposium on Dynamics and Control of Process Systems (Dycops, line 8 in Table 1), and the IEEE Conference on Decision and Control (lines 4 and 7 in Table 1) are specialized conferences in the particular research fields of the partners.
 These specialized conferences provide an opportunity to both keep up with the current developments in the field, and to present the state of the art achieved in FrontSeat to specialists from all over the world.